ajs-voices/once-upon-a-dream/scenes/034-that-talk.md

 "But you know."
 My dad said.

 I nodded.
 "I do.
 And your tailored clothes say otherwise.
 Your nails, your perfect hair.
-The fact Baboo is with you 80% of the time even with Angelina on your arm.
+The fact Babbo is with you 80% of the time even with Angelina on your arm.
 It's all stereotypes.
 I get that Dad, but you aren't the quintesential straight man."

 "And what should I do differently son?"